36. Chaining LLMs with LangChain#

 Action Input: "Amazon return to office guidance" and "Amazon stock performance"

-Thought: I should also use the calculator to check the stock performance.
+Thought: I should use the search engine to find more information on Amazon's return to office guidance and stock performance.

 Thought: I now know the final answer.

-Final Answer: Amazon's latest return to office guidance requires employees to return to the office five days a week starting May 1, 2021.
-The stock performance is currently at 1.2700986353195514.
+Final Answer: Amazon's return to office guidance is for employees to return to the office five days a week starting May 1, and the stock performance has been falling.

 > Finished chain.